 During an 11-1 loss to the Brewers at Comiskey Park, Mike Squires became the first left- handed catcher in a game since Dale Long in 1958.
 The move came in the ninth inning, and saw Squires behind the plate for four hitters.
 He’d catch again on May 7 in a 12-5 loss to the Royals, again in the ninth inning, and again he’d be behind the plate for four hitters.

 Long, Squires and Benny Distefano are the only left-handed throwers in the modern era who caught in a big-league game.

-For White Sox starter Alex Fernandez, it was his best performance on a pitching mound.
+For White Sox starter Alex Fernandez, it was his best performance ever.
 Fernandez one-hit Milwaukee, winning 7-0 at Comiskey Park.
 Alex struck out seven, allowing only a one-out double to Dante Bichette in the second inning.
-Five times with the Sox Fernandez posted a season with 10 or more wins, before leaving via free agency to the Marlins, where he helped that team win a World Series.
+Another Brewer reached base on a walk, and a third reached base on an error.

-More alarming, however, was this.
-According to the MLB Network, in the previous 20 games the Sox team batting average was .202.
+More alarming, however, was the fact that in the previous 20 games Chicago’s team batting average was .202.
 That was the worst stretch of hitting over a 20-game period for the franchise since the pitching mound was lowered to create more offense before the start of the 1969 season.

 In one of the best all-around individual performances by a pitcher in White Sox history, Dylan Cease had himself a night in Cincinnati against the Reds.
 Cease went six innings, allowing one hit with 11 strikeouts.